TomBurdge/Carbon-benefit-IT-Refurbishment/README.md

 (Note: This last bullet point is extremely laborious to create from scratch.
 Fortunately, a database valid to the end of 2022 is available to access in English at: https://inrego.com/co2/ and in Swedish at: https://www.ivl.se/publikationer/publikationer/produktdatabaser-miljofordelar-med-aterbruk----klimatfordelar-med-aterbruk-av-it-produkter-samt-metod-for-databasskapande.html
-I have not shared a copy of the database as I am currently enquiring about the terms of the license for this database.)
+I have not shared a copy of the database as I am currently inquiring about the terms of the license for this database.)

 <h2>Assumptions and Methodology</h2>